LimeChain/eoslime/Readme.md

 ---

 You can check eosio.token example to get better idea of how to work with **`eoslime`**.
-The example was made as tests so you can start them with:
+The example was made as tests so you should:
+* Run nodoes locally
+* Start example with:
 ```
 npm test
 ```